-La Suiza is an old German coffee plantation located in remote tropical highlands of the San Marcos department.
+La Suiza is an old German coffee plantation located in the remote tropical highlands of the San Marcos department.
 The finca was sold under a government loan program implemented after the Peace Accords formally ended the 36-year Guatemalan civil war.
-116 families of internally displaced and landless people decided to collectively purchase the land and build a new life as smallholder coffee producers.
+116 families of internally displaced and landless people decided to collectively purchase the land and build a new life as small-holder coffee producers.
 Each farmer works 36 cuerdas (approx. 5 acres) of land, but to reach some plots, due to the mountainous terrain and large expanse of land, up to a 1.5-hour-walk is required.

 While having their own land was a dream come true for the community members, life at La Suiza has never been easy.
 When the new owners moved in, the fields were overgrown, the machinery had fallen into disrepair, and the only source of electricity (for just a few hours a day and only during the rainy season) was a small hydroelectric-powered system.
 The amount of work which has been done since then is truly impressive.
-The community reclaimed old coffee plants, planted new ones, built houses, as well as fixed up large production facilities, including wet and dry mill.
-Unfortunately in 2012 La Suiza was hit really badly the fungus that causes roya (coffee leaf rust) which destroyed nearly all of their plants.
+The community reclaimed old coffee plants, planted new ones, built houses, as well as fixed up large production facilities, including wet and dry mills.
+Unfortunately, in 2012 La Suiza was hit really badly with the fungus that causes roya (coffee leaf rust) which destroyed nearly all of their plants.
 Considering that the whole community (approx. 600 people) depends upon coffee as their primary source of income, it was a difficult moment.
 The farmers were forced to start almost completely anew again...

-San Marcos, the warmest of Guatemala's coffee-growing regions, also has the highest rainfall pattern, reaching up to 200 inches (5,000 mm) and humidity levels of 70-80%.
+San Marcos, the warmest of Guatemala's coffee-growing regions, also has the highest rainfall pattern, reaching up to 200 inches (5,000 mm) a year and humidity levels of 70-80%.
 The seasonal rains come sooner than in other regions, producing the earliest flowering.
 The northern portion of the department is mountainous, with the two highest volcanoes in Central America within its borders.